ContinentalMC/Core/README.md

-# Drop Items
+# CMC-Core
-Made for the ContinentalMC server.
-Forces players to drops items (configured in config.yml) when they teleport using commands.
+Utilities & Features for ContinentalMC

+- PR's are welcome!